ireservations/baanreserveren-graphql-api/README.md

 - API limits: 500 requests per day (that's 1 per 3 minutes).
 You can fetch intelligently, and cache the results.
 - Follow this repo for announcements/changes/deprecations.
 We will create a Release for every announcement, so 'Watch' the repo for that.

-**Play around with the browser!** It's brilliant.
+**Play around with the Browser/Explorer!** It's brilliant.
 When that works, including using _variables_, use the real API.

 ## Availability